-This is a fall favorite in my home.
+This butternut squash ginger carrrot soup is a cold weather favorite.
 Warming, healing, nourishing with just enough sweetness from the carrots that are coming out of the ground.
-Sometimes I’ll double this recipe and store it away in the freezer for a quick meal.
+Double the recipe and store it away in the freezer for a quick meal.

 1 butternut squash, peeled and cut into chunks

 6 carrots, chopped